Queen Latifah: ‘Black women have been equalising for years'Jul 23 | 6 min read

 Brassic season 3 filming and release date

-Brassic season 3 is still due to air in 2021 as originally planned, even though filming began in October 2020 - two months later than the planned August 2020 start date - because of the coronavirus pandemic.
+Brassic season 3 is still due to air in 2021 as originally planned, even though filming began in October 2020 - two months later than the initial August 2020 start date - because of the coronavirus pandemic.

 Michelle Keegan (Erin) posted a behind-the-scenes photo on her Instagram Stories, as did Aaron Hefferman (Ash), below: